Skip to content

 Password: pass

-This command will keep the gitpod session active for exactly 2 hours, providing sufficient time to complete our analysis without interruption.
+Using sleep will keep the Gitpod session active, preventing disconnection and providing enough time to complete our analysis without interruptions

 Differential Expression Analysis